nedwors/hopper/README.md

 ```bash
 a hop:publish
 ```
 > You don't need to publish the config file to use Hopper, but it is recommended.
 But no pressure.
-Honest.
+Honest...
+See [configuration](#configuration) to see whether you want to for your project.

 ## Usage